 ASH: Excellent!
 I’ve been needing to do a binge read of Lone Wolf & Cub and the omnibuses make that much easier.

-MELINDA: I’m always happy to see more of these!
+MJ: I’m always happy to see more of these!

 SEAN: Six volumes is an awfully long time for a Blue Sheep Reverie from DMP.
 Maybe the sheep should come out of it soon.

 MICHELLE: *snerk* I actually kind of liked this one—at least it tried to have a plot—but just sort of drifted away from it.
 I’m glad it continues to exist.